BenPomme/jobcompanion/SECURE_API_KEYS.md

-# Secure API Key Management
+# Secure API Key Management for CV & Cover Letter Generator

 This document outlines how we securely manage API keys, particularly the OpenAI API key, in the JobCompanion application.